 Installing a laminate countertop without a backsplash is the finishing touch in our laundry room!
 Our laundry room started out like so many other builder spaces: dark, dank and in the basement.

-There’s nothing much we could do about the location (our house is too small to move it), but we could certainly remodel it with beautiful finishes to make it a pleasant space to do laundry in!
+There’s nothing much we could do about the location.
+Our house is too small to relocate it, but we can certainly remodel it with beautiful finishes to make it a pleasant space to do laundry in!

 He drilled several holes just inside the line of the sink.
-Typically, you’d only need one to get a jigsaw blade into to start the cut, but he wanted to make it easy on himself so he cut a few more for good reason.
-Having the additional holes along the way allowed him to stop and reposition himself instead of having to contort himself and the jigsaw to cut around in one go.He used the holes in the middle to make a cut right through the centre.
-He went back to his starting position then he cut from the large hole to the one on the left (the large hole you see at the bottom is bigger to accommodate the tube for the overflow).
+Typically, you’d only need one to get a jigsaw blade into to start the cut, but there’s a method to the madness.
+Having the additional holes allows him to stop and reposition himself.
+That way, he doesn’t have to contort himself, and the jigsaw, to cut around in one go.Using the holes in the middle, Hubs makes a cut right through the centre.
+Back at his starting position, he then cuts from the large hole to the one on the left.
+The large hole you see at the bottom is bigger to accommodate the tube for the overflow.

-He walked around the counter to the other side and ran the jigsaw to the corner.
-Then he stopped to add a 2×4 underneath the waste piece fastened with clamps.
-He finished cutting the perimeter until he was back to the second hole.
+Walking around the counter to the other side, Hubs runs the jigsaw to the corner.
+Then he stops to add a 2×4 underneath the waste piece fastened with clamps.
+He finishes by cutting the perimeter until he’s back to the second hole.
 Below you can see the 2 x 4 clamped under the left side of the cutout.
-With the 2×4 support, he didn’t have to struggle to try to hold the waste piece from underneath as he cut.With the cut complete, he simply lifted the waste piece up and out.
+With the 2×4 support, he doesn’t have to struggle to hold the waste piece from underneath as he cuts.With the cut complete, he simply lifted the waste piece up and out.

 We applied water proof caulk rated specifically for sink areas to both the counter, as well as underneath the rim of the sink itself.